-4.1 Baseline model
+Baseline model

-Table 4 reports the empirical results for the baseline model of the net interest margin (equation (1) above).
+Table 4 reports the empirical results for the baseline model of the net interest margin (Eq.
+(1)).
 The lagged dependent variable of 0.63 is highly significant, which implies that there is persistence in levels of margins, and the long-run effect of each level variable is somewhat greater than the levels coefficients shown in the table.
 The lagged difference terms are negative both for the policy rate (CBR) and the yield curve (YC) while the corresponding levels effects are significant and contribute positively to banks' net interest margin (NIM).

-The interest-rate effects are consistent with our expectation and the research literature of Section 2.3.12 A negative short-run impact of interest rate changes suggests the presence of repricing frictions/price stickiness as in Alessandri and Nelson (2015).
+The interest-rate effects are consistent with our expectation and the research literature of Sect.
+"Potential effects of macroprudential polices on bank margins".
+A negative short-run impact of interest rate changes suggests the presence of repricing frictions/price stickiness as in Alessandri and Nelson [8].
 Also, in an increasingly competitive banking market, banks competing on interest rate margins to attract customers may not move first, especially when there is a rise in policy rates.
 Furthermore, the significant negative effect of a change in the term structure suggests that long-term debt might reprice faster than long-term loans.

-The positive long-run short rate effect, holding the yield curve constant, can be seen alongside the positive inflation effect (INFL) as showing the "endowment effect", as argued above.
-13 The
+The positive long-run short rate effect, holding the yield curve constant, can be seen alongside the positive inflation effect as showing the "endowment effect", as argued above.
+The significant and positive effect of the current yield curve slope on the margin suggests the positive impact declines when the steepness of the curve is low as with quantitative easing.
+The implicit effect of the long rate is also positive, which is indicative of banks' market power in loan markets.